Toastyy1/Discord-ServerStats/README.md

 - Node.js 16.9.1 or higher
 - A complete and valid `.env` file -> [Example file](https://github.com/Toasty65/Discord-ServerStats/blob/main/.env)
+  - Or use environment variables via Dockerfile
+  - You can also use a almost complete [Docker Image]("https://hub.docker.com/repository/docker/toasty65/discord-serverstats#").
+Simply pull the image and adapt the environment variables `CLIENTID`, `DEVELOPERID`, `GUILDID` and `TOKEN` to your environment when creating a new container.
+Here's an example:
+    - `docker run --name discord-serverstats_test -e "CLIENTID=<Your bot's client ID>" -e "DEVELOPERID=<ID of the user to contact when an error occured>" -e "GUILDID=<Id of your guild>" -e "TOKEN=<Your bot's token>" toasty65/discord-serverstats:1.0`
 - Following npm packages:
   - discord.js
   - dotenv